Crafting

-Very rarely will someone have the complete equipment or knowledge to compete with the craftsmen of cycles past, and even with all the tools in the world, many new inventions, faith-bathed items or tinctures are ad-hoc creations, some with side effects unintended upon completion…
+Very rarely will someone have the complete equipment or knowledge to compete with the craftsmen, physicians or theologists of cycles past.
+Even with all the tools in the world, many new inventions, faith-bathed items or tinctures, are ad-hoc creations, some with side effects unintended upon completion…

-• Proficiency in the tools that apply to the item they wish to make;
+• Proficiency in the tools or skill that apply to the item they wish to make;

 • Access to a sufficiently stocked workbench;